fabianlindfors/reshape/README.md

 The `create_table` action will create a new table with the specified columns, indices and constraints.

-*Example: creating a `customers` table with a few columns and a primary key*
+*Example: create a `customers` table with a few columns and a primary key*

 ```toml
 [[actions]]